 Habitat - Winter range condition is the major limiting factor on the Morgan-South Rich unit.
-Range condition ranges from Poor to Good depending on where you are on the unit..
-Limiting factors could include habitat loss and degradation, increasing numbers of elk utilizing what was once reserved for mule deer winter range, and reduced browse by competition from introduced weedy species.
-Excessive habitat utilization will be addressed by antlerless harvests.
+Conditions range from Poor to Good depending on where you are on the unit.
+Limiting factors include habitat loss and degradation, increasing ungulate populations, and reduced browse by competition from introduced weedy species.
+Excessive habitat utilization will be addressed by hunter harvest.